ballerina-platform/module-ballerinax-twilio/twilio/Module.md

 twilio:Client twilioClient = new(twilioConfig);
 ```

-The `sendSMS` remote function sends an SMS to a given mobile number from another given mobile number using the specified message.
+The `sendSMS` remote function sends an SMS to a given mobile number from another given mobile number with the specified message.
 ```ballerina
 var details = twilioClient->sendSms(fromMobile, toMobile, message);
 if (details is  twilio:SmsResponse) {